kounkou/Calculator/README.md

 QtQml supports 3 other different patterns for communicating between C++ and Qml, namely

 - subclassing QQuickItem in C++ for creating a custom QML item
+- Exposing a C++ Property to QML root
 - Registering C++ Type to the QmlEngine
 - accessing QML objects through the object tree